-Triarchy is run by Adam and Ania Taubenfligel who after realizing that it takes approximately 2900 gallons of water to make one pair of traditional cotton jeans (that’s equivalent to 10,977 one litre water bottles) they decided to do better.
+Triarchy is run by Adam and Ania Taubenfligel who after realizing that it takes approximately 2900 gallons of water to make one pair of traditional cotton jeans (that’s equivalent to 10,977 one-litre water bottles) they decided to do better.

 In their search for the greenest manufacturing options, they uprooted production to Mexico City, where the factory they now work with uses 85% recycled water.
-This is achieved through a system in which natural bacteria consumes the indigo dye before re-introducing it to the wash process again and again.
+This is achieved through a system in which natural bacteria consume the indigo dye before re-introducing it to the wash process again and again.